FindArticles FindArticles

 SHARE

-Apple is poised to split its premium earbuds into two distinct AirPods Pro 3 variants, with a standard model expected first and a higher-end version to follow, according to supply chain reporting and well-known leakers.
-The move would mark a notable shift in the Pro line, which has typically advanced in single, three‑year leaps.
+Apple will divide its high-end earbuds into two separate AirPods Pro 3 models: a standard model to be ready first and a higher-end version expected to trail the first model, supply chain reporting and popular leakers say.
+The change would be the most significant for the Pro line, which has generally progressed in single, three‑year leaps.

 Table of Contents